databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

         even 16MB or 8MB, for better parallelism towards tessellation and measure aggregation.
       - If size is set to -1, the file is loaded and returned as a single tile (not recommended).
       - If set to 0, the file is loaded and subdivided into tiles of size no greater than 64MB.

-    Also, raster_to_grid sets the following AQE configuration to false: :code:`spark.sql.adaptive.coalescePartitions.enabled`.
-    There is some interim caching (using the metadata only) and should be cleaned up, but for safety you can run :code:`spark.catalog.clearCache()` in python to un-cache everything (including anything you may have explicitly cached previously).

-    Keyword options not identified in function signature are converted to a :code:`Map<String,String>`.
-    These must be supplied as a :code:`String`.
-Also, you can supply function signature values as :code:`String`.